ringcentral/ringcentral-api-docs/docs/voice/index.md

 ## How do I control my status and availability?

-Finally, the Voice API gives developers access to the availability, or "presence" of a user within the network through the [Presence API](../account/presence.md).
+Finally, the Phone API gives developers access to the availability, or "presence" of a user within the network through the [Presence API](../account/presence.md).
 The Presence API shows the following for each user one inquires about:

 * Is the user on a call?
 * Is the user in a meeting?